 What you'll learn from this tip: Discover four file virtualization strategies to help you manage unstructured data.

 There are four main strategies for virtualizing file access: file system virtualization, clustered file systems, clustered NAS and NAS gateways.
-Each file virtualization
+Each file virtualization approach is aimed at helping IT shops reign in unstructured or file-based data that often lives on a wide variety of locations throughout a system.
+The challenge is intimidating, and the technology surrounding access to unstructured data hasn't changed much in the last 15 years.

 But big changes are happening now.
 NAS system architectures are moving toward more scalable, multinode scale-out architectures with global namespace support.
 NAS behemoth NetApp's incorporation of technology acquired from Spinnaker in its Ontap 8 release, enabling customers to build multinode NetApp clusters, is indicative of the change.